piastry/cifs-utils/mount.cifs.rst

   of the gid= option.
 See the section on `FILE AND DIRECTORY OWNERSHIP AND PERMISSIONS`_ below for more information.

+idsfromsid
+  Extract uid/gid from special SID instead of mapping it.
+See the section on `FILE AND DIRECTORY OWNERSHIP AND PERMISSIONS`_ below for more information.

 port=arg
   sets the port number on which the client will attempt to contact the CIFS server.
 If this value is specified, look for an existing